Category:129 Public Involvement

 - Pertinent correspondence

-The following material will not be included in the hearing transcript:
+The following material will not be included in the hearing transcript but must still be maintained as part of the administrative record in the project file:

 - Data pertaining to newspaper advertising.
 This covers the descriptive notice as well as letters to newspapers requesting publication of a public hearing notice.